unmanarc/uFastAuthD3/README.md

 ```
 cp -a ~/uFastAuthD/etc/ufastauthd /etc/
+chmod 600 /etc/ufastauthd/snakeoil.key
 mkdir -p /var/www
 mkdir -p /var/lib/cx2_authserver
 rm -rf /var/www/ufastauthd
 cp -a ~/uFastAuthD/var/www/ufastauthd /var/www
 ```

+Security Alert:

+`Remember to change the snakeoil X.509 Certificates with your own ones, if not the communication can be eavesdropped or tampered!!!`

 ### Service Intialization Instructions: